schibsted/docker-postgres-tests/README-content.md

 This optional environment variable can be used to define another location for the Postgres transaction log.
 By default the transaction log is stored in a subdirectory of the main Postgres data folder (`PGDATA`).
 Sometimes it can be desireable to store the transaction log in a different directory which may be backed by storage with different performance or reliability characteristics.

+### `POSTGRES_SSL_ONLY`

+This optional environment variable can be used with ssl images to instruct postgres to deny any non-ssl connections.

+### `POSTGRES_SSL_KEY_LENGTH`

+This optional environment variable can be used with ssl images to override the default RSA key length of 1024.

+### `POSTGRES_HEALTH_QUERY`

+This optional environment variable can be used to customize the query to executed to consider the container healthy.

+### `POSTGRES_NO_HEALTH_QUERY`

+This optional environment variable can be used to remove the SQL part for the healthcheck.
+In this case, the container will be considered healthy as soon as pg_isready succeeds.

 **Note:** on PostgreSQL 9.x, this variable is `POSTGRES_INITDB_XLOGDIR` (reflecting [the changed name of the `--xlogdir` flag to `--waldir` in PostgreSQL 10+](https://wiki.postgresql.org/wiki/New_in_postgres_10#Renaming_of_.22xlog.22_to_.22wal.22_Globally_.28and_location.2Flsn.29)).

 ## Docker Secrets